-Others, such as Special Auction Services, EPlive, Tennants or LPPhoto are less polished and welcoming.
+Others, such as Special Auction Services, EPlive, Tennants, or LPPhoto are less polished and welcoming.
 It takes more time and patience to navigate here, and with LPPhoto also assistance from Google Translate.

-One notch below you’ll find the likes of Catawiki Auctions or Buyee, offer ongoing auctions of cameras and accessories.
+One notch below you’ll find the likes of Catawiki Auctions or Buyee, which offer ongoing auctions of cameras and accessories.
 I had a not too pleasant run with both, see Catawiki and Buyee personal experience.
 For Japanese auctions, there are more proxy services such as Jaus or Japamart, but apparently same communication and delivery issues plague them as well.
 Auctions are conducted in Japanese, and translations need a good deal of imagination to decipher what it really means.
 A special mention, the daily auctions of ShopGoodwill.
 Works only for US residents and Canadian having a US address and ample patience.
 Note descriptions as they are frequently creative, and watch pictures else you are in for an unpleasant surprise.

 At the low end, there are many, impossible to quantify, local auction houses that sell estates, collections, and just everything.
-Best is to subscribe to consolidators such as Invaluable, The Salesroom or Live Auctioneers.
+The best is to subscribe to consolidators such as Invaluable, The Salesroom, or Live Auctioneers.
 Such service will keep you posted with auctions around the globe.
 Bidding through them will cost you some extra points, but it is well worth the service.
 Auctions advertised are online, where the on the ground participating bidders will have an advantage on you in seeing and assessing the camera.
 At the high-end houses, you may ask and get a condition report.